neurons4me/CraftBeerChecker/README.md

 ## Roadmap
 * Feature - (Packages to learn)

-* Webscraping - (Selenium Webdriver, BeautifulSoup, PostgreSQL)
+* Webscraping - (Selenium Webdriver, BeautifulSoup, PostgreSQL, Scrapy instead of Selenium/BS4?)

       * Build it in a general form so that it can be table driven (only requirment to add another brewery to be scraped should be to add a